Nollyn/RestApp-Front/README.md

 This is a front and web application which will be displayed in a digital table in a resturant.
 The clients should be able to list the menu and order directly from the table.

 # Getting Started
+install nvm
-node version: 12.1.0
+install node version: 12.1.0 (nvm install 12.1.0) use node version 12.1.0 (nvm use 12.1.0)

 # Build and Test
+npm i
-TODO: Describe and show how to build your code and run the tests.
+ng serve to run the app

 # Contribute
 TODO: Explain how other users and developers can contribute to make your code better.